 Sadly, there’s no option to hire a bike on the day so please don’t turn up without one!

 On the morning of the Bikeathon we’ll be running a T-shirt/jersey exchange where you’ll be able to swap your kit for the correct size.

 If you’re looking to exchange your jersey before the event, do get in touch with us and we’ll look to sort you out with the correct size ahead of the event.
 Unfortunately, we don’t keep T-shirts in stock at head office so we aren’t able to do exchanges before the event itself.

-Bikeathon T-shirts and cycling jerseys will be sent out as part of our information packs which we’ll be sending out from around June.
+Bikeathon T-shirts and cycling jerseys will be sent out as part of our information packs which we’ll be sending out at the end of July.
 Your information pack will also include your rider number, sponsorship forms to help you with your fundraising, a route guide and further information about the day.

 This year we’re introducing incentivised fundraising for the first time this year to help us raise as much money as we possibly can to beat blood cancer!
 All participants on the 26 or 52 mile route that raise £100 or more using our fundraising pages will receive a free Bikeathon jersey as a thank you for helping us to beat blood cancer.